 The weather in Texas is mild enough to where sitting outside to watch the movie is possible a good part of the year, so bring lawn chairs to sit in or pillows, blankets and an air mattress if you have a truck.
 If it's colder you can sit in the your car but we enjoyed sitting outside.

-You can bring your own coolers and food in but there’s also an onsite cafe that has all of your traditional drive in movie food, like popcorn and hotdogs, as well as some other offerings if you need a full meal.
+You can bring your own coolers and food in but there's also an onsite snack bar with traditional drive in movie food, like popcorn and hotdogs, as well as some other offerings if you need a full meal.

 Check the theater's website for movie info.